EvanKuhn/evankuhn.github.io/_posts/2026-09-23-ai-agent-build-day-1.md

 - OpenAI's [Chat Completions API](https://developers.openai.com/api/reference/chat-completions/overview)
-  (March 2023) introduced a `messages` array of `{role, content}` objects using `system`/`user`/`assistant`.
-This replaced the older single-string prompt APIs and was widely copied.
+  (March 2023) introduced a `messages` array of `{role, content}` objects using `system`/`user`/`assistant` roles.
+This format replaced the older single-string prompt APIs and widely copied upon release.
 - OpenAI's [function calling](https://developers.openai.com/api/docs/guides/function-calling)
-  (June 2023) expected function calls to be passed using a JSON schema.
+  (June 2023) expects function calls to be passed using a JSON schema.
 Each tool has `name`, `description`, and `parameters` fields, which the model can reference for tool calls.

-Ollama's native `/api/chat` format is heavily influenced by OpenAI's work, but not identical.
+Ollama's native `/api/chat` format is heavily influenced by OpenAI's work, but is not identical.
 However, Ollama does provide an OpenAI-compatible endpoint at `/v1/chat/completions`, which allows software written for the OpenAI API to instead use Ollama.

 ### Model Types and Tool Use

 The biggest learning today was around tool use.
-Though it's unsurprising in hindsight, I was unaware of the extent to which different models succeed or fail with tool use.
+Though unsurprising in hindsight, I was unaware of the extent to which different models succeed or fail with tool use.
 For example, qwen3 succeeded quite well, while llama3.1 struggled significantly.
 Deepseek-R1 also had trouble, and failed to return in a timely manner; either it was still thinking, entered an infinite loop, or something else failed during the test.

 Other failure modes include: calling tools too frequently, or not at all; pretending to call tools;
 and hallucinating tool output.
-Models also may not trust tool output.
+Models may not trust tool output.
 For example, qwen3 did not believe the date was 2026, as its training had completed in Dec 2023.

 The system prompt can have a large effect on successful tool use.
-The models need to be told that they have access to tools, guidance on how to use them, and instruction to trust tool output.
+The models need to be told that they have access to tools, given guidance on how to use them, and instructed to trust tool output.
 Details on each tool's definition are also important; more on that below.

 There are a number of things that can affect tool usage: